• Home

 • Municipal recycling centers and household hazardous waste facilities

-• Walmart, Costco, and other retailers with automotive departments
+• Some warehouse clubs and retailers with automotive departments (call first)

 • Auto dealerships and independent repair shops